Teething isn’t easy for us parents, but imagine everything our littles go through. Ouch.

-2. Refrigerator friendly toys & teething toys.
-Especially when Sofia was younger (she won't "use" them now as much as when she started teething) biting on these was so soothing.
-I made sure she had a toy everywhere (car seat, stroller, play pen...).
+2. Refrigerator friendly toys & teething toys. i make sure I have a toy everywhere (car seat, stroller, play pen...).
 Here are Sofia's fav teething toys:

 - A banana